Alfred Wallis - new biography

-ALFRED WALLIS is one of Britain's best-loved artists.
-He taught himself to paint when he was 70, depicting the ships he once sailed on through great storms at sea, and his other memories of a vanished past.
+Wallis taught himself to paint when he was 70, and his paintings greatly influenced British Modern Art.
+He depicted the ships he once sailed on through great storms at sea, and his other memories of a vanished past, and is now one of Britain's best-loved artists.

 Featuring meticulous references and high-quality colour reproductions of over a hundred of his works, this beautifully presented book aims to allow readers to appreciate Wallis’s paintings through the lens of the fascinating life he led, and the many challenges he overcame.